Rainbow Canyon (California): Flight training

-Star Wars Canyon "below-the-rim" activity was suspended in August 2019, after an accident killed a pilot and injured several tourists.
+Star Wars Canyon "below-the-rim" activity was suspended in August 2019, after an accident killed a pilot and injured several spectators on the ground following the crash of a U.S. Navy F/A-18 Super Hornet on July 31, 2019.
 A 1500 ft above-ground-level restriction was placed on the area; it remained in place as of March 2022.
 The 22 May 2022 version of the R-2508 Complex handbook instructs aircraft: "Maintain a minimum of 1000' above the lip of Rainbow Canyon."

-In January 2022, a Dassault Falcon 8X long-range business jet flew through the canyon below its lip, accompanied by another jet rigged with cameras.
+In January 2022, a Dassault Falcon 8X long-range business jet flew through the canyon below its lip, accompanied by another jet equipped with cameras.

 Photography

 Because Rainbow Canyon offers the rare opportunity of proximity to military jets in flight, the National Park Service has made it an attraction with informational signs and a parking lot, though training schedules are not available to the public and flights do not occur every day.
 The closest store and gas station are Panamint Springs Resort at the edge of Panamint Valley.
 Mobile phone service is not available in the area, and phone-based navigation generally does not work.